qmk/qmk_firmware/keyboards/orthodox/readme.md

 ## Build Guide

-A build guide for putting together the Let's Split v2 can be found here: [An Overly Verbose Guide to Building a Let's Split Keyboard](https://github.com/nicinabox/lets-split-guide)

-There is additional information there about flashing and adding RGB underglow.
+Coming soon!

 ## First Time Setup

-Download or clone the whole firmware and navigate to the keyboards/lets_split directory.
+Download or clone the whole firmware and navigate to the keyboards/orthodox directory.
 Once your dev env is setup, you'll be able to generate the default .hex using:

 ```
-$ make rev2
+$ make rev1
 ```

 You will see a lot of output and if everything worked correctly you will see the built hex files:

 ```
-lets_split_rev2_serial.hex
-lets_split_rev2_i2c.hex
+orhtodox_rev1_serial.hex
 ```

 If you would like to use one of the alternative keymaps, or create your own, copy one of the existing [keymaps](keymaps/) and run make like so: